cylc/cylc-admin/docs/proposal-cylc-set.md

 corresponding prerequisites of child tasks.

 Setting a future waiting task to expire allows the scheduler to forget it without running it.
-WARNING: this halts the dependency graph at the task.
+WARNING: nothing downstream of the task will run automatically after this.

 Setting a finished-but-incomplete task to expire allows the scheduler to forget it without completing its required outputs.
-WARNING: this halts the dependency graph downstream of any incomplete outputs.
+WARNING: nothing downstream of of the incomplete outputs with run automatically after this.

 Setting an output also results in any implied outputs being set:
  - started implies submitted